 How do you define collaboration?

 We define collaboration as either two or more registered charities, or a registered charity and a non-profit organization, jointly planning and implementing a project.

 All collaborative partners must work toward a common goal(s) to increase organizational or program efficiency/effectiveness or to tackle a community issue.
 For the project, all partners must have a shared vision and defined roles and responsibilities, share expertise and resources, and be in frequent communication from planning to completion.

 Examples of collaboration are: administrative alliances, organizational mergers, and projects that combine strengths/perspectives to tackle the root cause of pressing issues.

-Coalitions, networks, and organizations considering mergers are encouraged to discuss their proposal with a Community Grants Associate prior to applying.
+Coalitions, networks, and organizations considering mergers are encouraged to discuss their proposal with a Community Grants Reviewer prior to applying.

 What type of information should I include in my application if I am submitting a collaboration project?